1943 Pinsk Prison raid: Events

 Captain Alfred Paczkowski (nom de guerre Wania) was trained in Great Britain and as a member of the elite Cichociemni, was parachuted over Poland in 1942.
 Named one of commandants of the Wachlarz sabotage organization, he was engaged in diversionary activities in the rear of German forces, operating on Eastern Front.
-Sent to Belarus, he liquidated Gestapo agents and blew up German transports between Brzesc nad Bugiem and Minsk.
+Sent to Belarus, he liquidated Gestapo agents and blew up German transports between Brześć nad Bugiem and Minsk.
 Captured by the enemy, together with three other agents, Czarnecki, Downar and Eckardt, he was taken to the Pinsk prison.

 Colonel Adam Remigiusz Grocholski, who was Commander in Chief of Wachlarz, came to the conclusion that all four agents were lost.
 General Stefan Rowecki, however, decided to try to rescue them, after consulting the matter with Generals Tadeusz Pełczyński and Tadeusz Bór-Komorowski.
 Furthermore, Marian Przysiecki, a resident of Pinsk and former chief of local Wachlarz, who had managed to escape from the prison, pledged his support.
 His assistance was crucial, as he knew the prison well.

 The Germans were aware of the fact that Paczkowski had been sent from England, and tortured him, hoping to get some information.
 Paczkowski tried to tell his oppressors made-up names and stories.

 General Rowecki ordered another Cichociemni agent, Jan Piwnik (Ponury) to execute the raid.
 The purpose was simple, to free the captured soldiers, in any way possible.
 Piwnik's chances were slim, as the prison was heavily guarded both by the Wehrmacht and Ukrainian auxiliary forces.
 The Polish agents had little time and did not familiarise themselves much with the town.

 At first, Piwnik tried to bribe the prison guards with 40,000 Reichsmarks, but he was unable to reach their overseer.
 The only solution was to carry out a raid.
 Its success was based on precision and surprise.
-The plan was prepared in an apartment used for meetings in Brzesc, by four Cichociemni agents: Piwnik himself, Jan Rogowski (Czarek), Waclaw Kopisto (Kry) and Michal Fijalek (Kawy).
+The plan was prepared in an apartment used for meetings in Brześć, by four Cichociemni agents: Piwnik himself, Jan Rogowski (Czarek), Wacław Kopisto (Kry) and Michał Fijalek (Kawy).
 Altogether, they decided that 16 people were needed for the raid.
 They were opposed by 100 German military police, 300 Ukrainian auxiliaries, 1,000 Don Cossacks, and a Wehrmacht battalion: altogether, some 3,000 men were stationed in Pinsk in January 1943.
 Furthermore, the prison was located in a building with very thick walls, and in case of success, all released prisoners were to be transported to Warsaw, some 400 km away, across occupied territory.